También puedes leer este artículo en: Español

 - Episodes: 51

 - Aired: October 2007 - September 2008

 Heroine Amu Hinamori doesn't know what she wants to be once she grows up.
 She pretends to be a cool and sophisticated girl, but in reality she doesn't know who she really is.
 This changes on the day she receives three colorful eggs with three Shugo Charas inside of them.
 They each represent a different personality of hers and with their help Amu is able to transform into a Magical Girl and protect the unborn dreams of children.

 The concept of this anime is truly heart-warming.
 It teleports you back to your own childhood and makes you remember all the dreams you had for your future self.
 Of course we also have some romance in here.
 We have the prince-like Tadase and the mysterious Ikuto, both showing a little bit more than casual interest in Amu.
 Who will she choose?

 Ojamajo Doremi is another childhood classic.
 It follows Doremi and her friends Hazuki and Aiko on their journey to becoming witches.
 Their adventure starts on the day they find a mysterious house in their neighborhood, together with a witch and her fairy living inside.
 The three friends become her students and try to solve problems with their new powers.

 One of the strengths of this show is the fact that you can start and stop watching it as you please.
-Even though there is a main story line it's easy to get back into the show after taking a break.
+Even though there is a main story line, it's easy to get back into this magical girl anime after taking a break.
 Ojamajo Doremi is perfect if you want to watch one or two quick episodes to brighten up your day.